SeriousAntoxa/Dish-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

+After cloning the repository to your device, you need to download the libraries and determine the dependencies. to do this, open the root directory in the terminal and run the command 'ng init'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.